22bsm019-AnkitGopi/Amazon_Prime_dataset_analysis_using_postgresSQL/README.md

 GROUP BY 1;
 ```

-**Objective:** Determine the distribution of content types on Amazon prime.
+**Objective:** Determinig the most common rating for all atypes of content

 ### 2. Find the Most Common Rating for Movies and TV Shows